This is Part Two. See Part One, Listen to the Navajo.

 But it is still insisted that this race, once formed, crossed the Bering land bridge into what is now Alaska, and from there populated America.
 Western archaeological scholarship is very conservative and does not consider the preponderance of evidence for an ancient globally seafaring people.

-Given the myths of the Navajo and the Hopi, perhaps they should.
-The Navajo say that the Anusazi, or their ancestors, had emerged from underground worlds.
+Given the myths of the Navajo and the Hopi, perhaps they should, and they should consider the evidence for underground kingdoms as well.
+There is substantial evidence for both ancient worldwide seafaring and for underground realms, although they are not generally considered together.
+But a discussion of those sets of evidence (which books have been written about) is beyond the scope of this post, which is mainly restricted to the Navajo myths.
+The Navajo myths put underground realms and worldwide seafaring together.
+They say that the Anusazi, i.e., their ancestors, had emerged from underground worlds.
 And the circumstances of this emergence point to a seafaring route to the far east.

 The Navajo were given the name Niihookaa Diyan DinE by their creators.
 It means ‘Holy Earth People’ or ‘Lords of the Earth’.
 Navajos today simply call themselves “DinE”, meaning “The People”. … (Myth 1)

 According to the DinE, they emerged from three previous underworlds into this, the fourth [sometimes called a fifth], or “Glittering World”, through a magic reed.
 The first [was the] Black World. … (Myth 1)